oapicf/pinterest-sdk/clients/csharp/generated/docs/apis/BulkApi.md

 Get advertiser entities in bulk

-Create an asynchronous report that may include information on campaigns, ad groups, product groups, ads, and/or keywords; can filter by campaigns.
+Create an asynchronous report that may include information on campaigns, ad groups, product groups, ads, keywords, and/or labels; can filter by campaigns.
 Though the entities may be active, archived, or paused, only active entities will return data.

 ### Parameters